 Students, especially those with little or no prior experience in giving public presentations, are encouraged to rehearse the lecture several times in advance, in conditions simulating the lecture situation as closely as possible.
 Practicing in front of a few friends can be helpful, as can recording your presentation.
 In listening to the recording, listen for clarity, pacing, and overall timing.

-The public lecture is graded satisfactory or unsatisfactory by the student’s committee.
+The public lecture is graded satisfactory or unsatisfactory by the student’s advisory committee.
 If the lecture is judged unsatisfactory, the committee will offer comments and advice, and the student will be required to give another public lecture at a later date.